Dorsal Slit Procedure

 How is it done?

-- A vertical cut is made through the tightest part of the para-phymosis and the foreskin is than able to be covered over the meatus.
+This is done under general anesthetic or a penile block.- A vertical cut is made through the tightest part of the para-phimosis, and the foreskin is than able to be covered over the meatus.

 - The incision is then closed by opposing edges in the horizontal plane.